COFFEE CRESCENDO : Has the Coffee bubble burst?

 There is a lot of handwringing about whether this process is/was bad or whether it is/was necessary.

-What is rarely addressed is that it was inevitable from a combination of factors including the death of American Industry freeing up wide swaths of industrial land to new uses, the final cratering and resurgence of neighborhoods due to white flight and urban abandonement to the suburbs in generalb, the wholesale abandonment of neighborhoods like Bushwick after the blackout, a complete abandonment of the educational system, rezoning for higher density and the defibrilative shock to the system that was the removal of lead from paint and gasoline in starting roughly in the mid1970's.
+What is rarely addressed is that it was inevitable from a combination of factors including the death of American Industry freeing up wide swaths of industrial land to new uses, the final cratering and resurgence of neighborhoods due to white flight and urban abandonment to the suburbs in general, the wholesale abandonment of neighborhoods like Bushwick after the 1970's blackout, a complete abandonment of the educational system, rezoning for higher density and the defibrillator shock to the system that was the removal of lead from paint and gasoline in starting roughly in the mid1970's.

 With the phase-out of leaded gasoline, the average blood lead level had dropped by 1996 to 3.6 μg/dL, and it continues to decline.
 Similar declines in blood lead levels corresponding to leaded gasoline phase-outs have been observed in many other nations.102 Lingering public health threats to children from leaded gasoline are still associated with residual lead in urban soils.103